 To be completely frank, I was really expecting the HyperX Cloud Mix to sound better.
 Coming from the same company with stellar sounding Cloud Alpha and Cloud Orbit—headsets on opposite ends of the price spectrum, no less.
 This seemed like it’d be a slam dunk.
 In fairness, this headset doesn’t sound bad—it’s merely just targeted for a specific set of games (first-person shooters).

 This means you won’t have an issue with bass boosted to ear-shattering levels—something with which many gaming headsets struggle.
-However, if you’re using voice chat, this means you might not hear some parts of speech as clearly, like sibilant sounds, which can be subtle, but make a big difference in natural-sounding speech.
+However, if you’re using voice chat, you might not hear some parts of speech as clearly, like sibilant sounds, which can be subtle, but make a big difference in natural-sounding speech.

 The HyperX Cloud Mix offers pretty good isolation for a gaming headset.
 It doesn’t approach the levels of ANC, but the headphone pads are thick and getting a good seal is very easy.
 In the home, this should isolate you pretty well from most of the noises you’d run into, like a TV blaring in another room or the whirring of a fridge down the hall.
 When you’re walking around, this won’t block out the sounds of traffic (probably a good thing) but it won’t be drowned out by them either.

 The Cloud Mix’s detachable microphone is pretty average for a gaming headset, with a notable de-emphasis on the low end of the audio spectrum and significant boosting of the highs.
-The boosted highs typically cover the rang of sound where sibilants occupy, making them louder to keep people’s voices sounding natural.
+The boosted highs typically cover the range of sound where sibilants occupy, making them louder to keep people’s voices sounding natural.
 However, the de-emphasis of the low end means people with very deep voices might sound a little distorted, and mic will struggle to accurately capture and output variations in low tones.

 If you’re hoping for a more professional-sounding streaming experience, you may want to pick up an external mic like the HyperX Quadcast or another USB microphone to up your game a bit.
 While it’s an investment to be sure, if you want better audio quality: you need something other than the mic on the HyperX Cloud Mix.